 To help research and evaluate all the various different options.
 For example, if your child doesn’t want to resit their GCSEs, then it’s time to make a plan that takes their grades into account.
 If however, they have a specific career in mind, then now is the time to research all the possible ways it can be achieved!
 Whilst retakes may be required, there will be other routes, for example, apprenticeships, professional courses, access courses, entry-level roles, work experience, volunteering.

 For students considering GCSE retakes, the key to retake success is to learn from the experience and then to create a new study programme.
 For example, this might entail requesting papers back from the exam board to identify where marks were lost, discussing their approach to revision with teachers or getting specialist support from private tutors or revision course providers.

-For more advice from Justin Craig Education on how to achieve exam success, call us on 01727 744340.
+For more advice from Justin Craig on hoe to achieve exam success, call the team on 01727 744340.